levinsonalex/admin/pa1/pa1.md

 Changes to this spec will be announced on CTools and visible on [GitHub](https://github.com/EECS485-Fall2015/admin/blob/master/pa1/pa1.md).

 ## Part 1 (0 Points): Log in to Your Dev.
 Machine
 This is a group assignment.
-You should already have registered your GitHub username and joined a group via this [link](http://eecs485fall15.herokuapp.com/).
-You will also receive an email with the following information:
+You should register your GitHub username and joined a group via this [link](http://eecs485fall15.herokuapp.com/) by Friday noon (Sep.
+9).
+You will receive an email with the following information after:

 * Two port numbers (e.g. `12345` and `54321`)
 * Your MySQL username